aldebaran/qibuild/doc/source/advanced/guide/overview/building_a_project.rst

 ------------

-qiBuild is based on CMake, which in turns knows how to generate project files for many of IDEs : XCode, Eclipse, Visual Studio.
+qiBuild is based on CMake, which in turns knows how to generate project files for many of IDEs : Xcode, Eclipse, Visual Studio.
 Here we are only dealing with the details for:

 * QtCreator on Mac and Linux